Franconia: Towns and cities

-With the exception of Heilbronn, all cities in Franconia and all towns with a population of over 50,000 are within the Free State of Bavaria.
-The five cities of Franconia are Nuremberg, Würzburg, Fürth, Heilbronn and Erlangen.
-In Middle Franconia, in the metropolitan region of Nuremberg there is a densely populated urban area consisting of Nuremberg, Fürth, Erlangen and Schwabach.
+With the exception of Schwäbisch Hall, all cities in Franconia and all towns with a population of over 40,000 are within the Free State of Bavaria.
+By far the largest city in Franconia is Nuremberg with more than 500,000 inhabitants.
+The other three major cities are Fürth, Würzburg and Erlangen.
+In Middle Franconia, in the metropolitan region of Nuremberg there is a densely populated urban area consisting of Nuremberg, Fürth, Erlangen and Schwabach with around 1.4 million inhabitants.
 Nuremberg is the fourteenth largest city in Germany and the second largest in Bavaria.

-The largest settlements in Baden-Württemberg's Franconian region are Heilbronn (pop: 117,531), Schwäbisch Hall (37,096) and Crailsheim (32,417).
-The largest places in the Thuringian part are Suhl (35,665), Sonneberg (23,796) and Meiningen (20,966).
+The largest settlements in Baden-Württemberg's Franconian region are Schwäbisch Hall (41,898 pop.) and Crailsheim (35,760) Öhringen (25,388) and Bad Mergentheim (24,564) The largest places in the Thuringian part are Suhl (37,009), Meiningen (25,177) and Sonneberg (23,507).

-The largest place in the Hessian part of Franconia is Gersfeld with just 5,512 inhabitants.
-The largest cities within Bavaria are Nuremberg (495,121), Würzburg (124,577), Fürth (118,358) and Erlangen (105,412).
+The largest place in the Hessian part of Franconia is Gersfeld with just 5,516 inhabitants.
+The largest cities within Bavaria are Nuremberg (523,026), Fürth (131,433), Würzburg (127,810) and Erlangen (116,562).

 In the Middle Ages Franconia, with its numerous towns, was separate and not part of other territories such as the Duchy of Bavaria.
 In the late medieval period it was dominated by mainly smaller towns with a few hundred to a thousand inhabitants, whose size barely distinguished them from the villages.
 Many towns grew up along large rivers or were founded by the prince-bishops and nobility.
 Even the Hohenstaufens operated in many towns, most of which later became Imperial Cities with a strong orientation towards Nuremberg.
-The smallest town in Franconia is Thuringia's Ummerstadt with 487 inhabitants.
+The smallest town in Franconia is Thuringia's Ummerstadt with 457 inhabitants.